ruleechen/home-smart/README.md

 # Home Smart
-Some Apple HomeKit firmwares for Victoria 9# (base on esp8266)
+Some Apple HomeKit firmwares for Victoria 9#

 ### Monorepo for projects
 - air-quality-sensor